+Restaurants are still falling short on several key foodborne illness prevention practices, according to a series of recent reports by the Centers for Disease Control and Prevention.
 Restaurant food preparation and handling practices, worker health policies, and basics such as hand washing are factors that are often not reported during an outbreak, despite the fact that about half of the 48 million cases of foodborne illness that occur in the U.S. each year are associated with restaurants or ...

 Register to view this article

 It’s free but we need to know a little about you to continually improve our content.

 Registering allows you to unlock a portion of our premium online content.
 You can access more in-depth stories and analysis, as well as news not found on any other website or any other media outlet.
 You also get free eNewsletters, blogs, real-time polls, archives and more.

 Attention Print Subscribers: While you have already been granted free access to NRN we ask that you register now.
 We promise it will only take a few minutes!

 Questions about your account or how to access content?